immutable/ts-immutable-sdk/packages/erc20/README.md

-# ERC721 Permissioned Mintable
+# ERC20
-The ERC721PermissionedMintable contract
+The ERC20 contract